 They can also be seen in different eastern US states as well from New York down to Florida.
 It is also common to see this species of woodpecker in states like Arkansas and Texas.

 Their name is exactly what it is.
-They have a fantastically bright red crown and heads, and lovely snow-like white feathers on its wings and tails.
+They have a fantastically bright red crown and heads, and lovely snow-like white feathers on their wings and tails.
 Their cries are very quiet so it is unlikely that people are able to hear them.

-Yellow-Bellied Sapsucker Woodpeckers In Ohio
+Yellow-Bellied Sapsucker Woodpeckers

 The Yellow-bellied woodpecker just loves to drill various trees and drink all that lovely sap.
 Other species also like when the Yellow-bellied woodpecker does this as they can also steal the sap without doing any of the hard work (Yes.
 We’re looking at you, Hairy Woodpecker!).
 These species of birds are quite similar to other sapsuckers.
 The reason they are similar is due to not just their size, but their behavior as well.
 This species of woodpecker has quite a unique drilling technique as well.
 They drill very fast and they can tend to be found in places like woodyards.
 This species is also unique in that they tend to nest at high levels of altitude as well (over 6,000ft).